10+ Tips and Tricks for Writing a Great Letter of Recommendation

 13. Proofread diligently.
 Thoroughly proofread the letter to eliminate typos and grammatical errors.
 Reading the letter aloud can help you identify and correct any overlooked mistakes.

 14. Adhere to the correct format and length.
 Write the letter in a standard font and font size, such as Times New Roman 12-point for printed letters or Arial 11-point for electronically submitted ones.
 Ensure one-inch margins for printed letters.
-Aim for a length between two-thirds to one full single-spaced page.
+Aim for a length between two-thirds and one full, single-spaced page.

 15. Follow submission guidelines.
 Consult the candidate to determine their preferred submission method and any specific requirements, such as formatting and delivery instructions.
 Stay mindful of submission deadlines.